blakeb211/cuda-conv-neural-net/README.md

 ﻿# neural-network
-Convolutional Neural Network with CUDA
+Convolutional Neural Network with CUDA, updated to run on CUDA Toolkit 12.3

 ## Layers
 * Linear